 The same registration, certification, testing, and inspection requirements that apply to regular shipments do not apply to samples of most products.
 To avoid paying import taxes, the importer might need to register with the South African Revenue Service.
-Post advises American exporters to get in touch with the FAS Office in Pretoria to find out if their goods are exempt from having to go through the same procedures.
+Post advises American exporters to get in touch with the FAS Office in Pretoria to find out if their sample goods will be exempt from regular procedures.